 Causes of backflow leaks

-Backflow prevention leaks can be caused my many factors, and some are more preventable than others.
+Backflow prevention leaks can be caused by many factors, and some are more preventable than others.
 Here are some common causes of backflow prevention device leaks.

 How to fix backflow preventer leaks

 Many factors can cause a backflow prevention device to leak, so you must first identify the cause before you attempt to fix your preventer.
 If an air gap leaks, it may be doing its job.
-It may have been installed incorrectly, or there is an issue with the drain line.
+It also may have been installed incorrectly, or there could be an issue with the drain line.

 Debris in your device can be removed by cleaning its seal.
 Over time, dirt and grime can build up, reducing the effectiveness of the device’s seal.
 To eliminate debris from your preventer, remove the spring assembly and thoroughly rinse it until the debris is gone.

 Improper installation of a backflow prevention device can also cause leakage.
-Preventers are easy to install incorrectly, and small mistakes can cause improper function in your device.
+Preventers are easy to install incorrectly, and small mistakes can cause your device to malfunction.
 A common mistake when installing a backflow preventer is overtightening the head assembly.
 Always tighten the head assembly by hand so that it does not overtighten.
 Overtightening can damage the seal of the device and necessitate the washer being replaced.
 You must also ensure that the device is installed in the correct direction.
 Since backflow preventers force water to flow in only one direction, installing it backwards eliminates its usefulness.

 High pressure in a backflow prevention device can trigger a pressure relief valve.
 When opened, the valve will leak until the pressure returns to normal levels.
 High pressure indicates a problem in your water system, not your backflow preventer.